 The Act gives consumers the right to know all of the third parties their personal information is shared with and to stop their data from being shared with third parties.

-Finally, the CCPA allows consumers to sue businesses that fail to comply with its rules.
+Finally, the CCPA (CPRA) allows consumers to sue businesses that fail to comply with its rules.

 The California Online Privacy Protection Act (CalOPPA)